YijiangPang/PGD-attack-for-randomized-smoothing/README.md

 Note: Applying EOT startegy for PGD attack when inference involving randomness, but why?

-It becomes a two-stage stochastic prohramming problem, and the solution is Sample Average Approximation (SAA).
+It becomes a two-stage stochastic programming problem, and the solution is Sample Average Approximation (SAA).

 # Requirements
 - torchattacks